Belarus Olympic runner who feared going home lands in Poland | Politics

 In the AP interview, Tsimanouskaya expressed concern for her parents, who remain in Belarus.

 Her husband, Arseni Zdanevich, left for Ukraine shortly after the drama began.
-Poland has since issued him a humanitarian visa, according to government spokesman Piotr Mueller.
+Poland has since issued him a humanitarian visa.

 Amid Tsimanouskaya's rift with team officials, two other Belarusian athletes announced their intention to stay abroad.